 - County Local Farm & Food Profiles, Laura Lauffer’s presentation

-- A Community and Local Government Guide to Developing Local Food Systems in North Carolina, a publication by the Center for Environmental Farming Systems
+- A Government Guide to Building Local Food Economies, a publication by the Center for Environmental Farming Systems

 - Local Foods Economic Impact Webinars